sambogrub/daily_diary/plans_for_daily_diary.md

 ## Month class
  __Variables__
- -month number
+ - month number
- -month name
+ - month name
- -day matrix (holds all the day ojects needed for that month)
+ - day matrix (holds all the day ojects needed for that month)

  __Functions/Operations__
  - building the day matrix to hold all the day objects that are needed for that month